 Committee meetings are deemed valid if at least half of its members are present.
-A member of the Committee may not be represented by someone else.
+In case of written consultation, the deliberations of the committee shall be valid if at least half of its members have participated.
+A member of the committee may not be represented by someone else.

-At the invitation of the Chairman of the Committee, the Chairman and Chief Executive Officer is involved in the work of the Committee, except for deliberations concerning his own situation.
+On the invitation of the chairman of the committee the chairman and CEO is involved in the work of the committee, except for deliberations about his own situation.

-Minutes of Committee meetings shall be prepared, including the agenda and the discussions that took place between the Committee members.
-The minutes shall be sent to Committee members.
-The Committee chairman or a designated member of the Committee reports the Committee's opinions and recommendations to the Board of Directors so that the Board can take decisions relating to them.
+Minutes of committee deliberations shall be prepared, including the agenda and the discussions that took place between the committee members.
+The minutes shall be sent to the committee members.
+The committee chairman or a designated member of the committee reports the committee's opinions and recommendations to the board of directors so that the board can take decisions relating to them.